Branimir Glavaš: Decorations

 After his war crimes conviction, the revocation of these decorations was an oft-mentioned topic in the media, and both Croatian Presidents Mesić and Josipović said that they would handle the issue according to the law which states that illegal and immoral acts are grounds for revocation.

 Following the Supreme Court verdict, President Josipović formally took away the decorations, but not before Glavaš claimed to the media that he had sold his medals.
 Josipović responded by stating that the metal insignia can be dealt with whichever way one wishes to deal with them, but that the moral content of the honor is bestowed by the President of the Republic.

-In August 2010, President Josipović also said that Glavaš would enter a military procedure for his rank of general to be rescinded, according to a law that says officers who are given a prolonged prison sentence (over three years) lose their rank.
+In August 2010, President Josipović also said that Glavaš would enter a military procedure for his rank of general to be rescinded, based on the law which stipulates that officers who are given a prolonged prison sentence (over three years) lose their rank.
 A month later, he issued a decision to that effect for Mirko Norac, Vladimir Zagorec, Tihomir Orešković and Siniša Rimac also.

-He was incarcerated in the southern Bosnian town of Mostar.
-On 20 January 2015, after serving five years in prison, he was released from prison, after Croatia's Constitutional Court rescinded his war crimes conviction on procedural grounds.
-The case was sent back to the Supreme Court for a retrial.
-He is the highest ranking Croatian official convicted for war crimes by local judiciary.

-In 2021, President Zoran Milanović annulled the decisions on the revocation of the decoration and rank of Branimir Glavas made in 2010 by the then President Ivo Josipović and returned the rank and decorations to him.
+In 2021, President Zoran Milanović annulled the decision on the revocation of Glavaš' decorations and rank, saying the decision had been made based on Supreme Court's request for a retrial.
+He added he would reinstate the original decision if Glavaš were to be convicted again.